 - 1. Attend or watch the annual data collection protocol training via recorded webinar.
 Annual updates will be announced via email and posted on nmprevention.org. - 2.
-Ensure that someone from your coalition will be present at PIRE-led NMCS-related trainings.
+Ensure that someone from your organization will be present at PIRE-led NMCS-related trainings.
 This person will be responsible for assuring that best practices are distributed to all program staff collecting and/or handling data. - 3.
 Lead and complete a Community Data Collection Protocol and submit by deadline to PIRE and respond to protocol revision requests (Refer to Important Dates and Links on cover page) - 4.
 Complete and submit budget form to OSAP for approval; and submit any subsequent budget revisions to OSAP for approval. - 5.
 Work with local evaluator to coordinate data collection training for local data collectors (can reach out to PIRE for additional assistance) - 6.
 Develop locally-relevant visual media and online advertising for the survey; submit all drafts to PIRE for SEOW approval and review with your protocol. - 7.
 (If applicable) Lead preparation for face-to-face data collection as outlined in the Data Collection Checklist - 8.
-Review preview of survey carefully to ensure that all optional modules and questions appear as expected. - 9.
+Review the online pilot testing survey carefully to ensure that all community-specific questions appear as expected. - 9.
 Monitor PIRE online survey tallies during data collection to monitor your progress towards representative sample or desired over-sampling goal/s. - 10.
-Maintain communication with PIRE as to the progress, obstacles, etc. of the data collection process. - 11.
+Maintain communication with PIRE concerning progress, obstacles, etc. with the data collection process. - 11.
 Contact PIRE before changing approaches if goals are not being reached. - 12.
 Attend survey data entry webinar training (if applicable). - 13.
 Lead local data entry process as outlined by PIRE Data Entry Training (templates available at www.nmprevention.org) - 14.
 Ensure that If an outside IRB (e.g., Tribal, University) requires changes to an already PIRE approved protocol, program staff reports these changes to PIRE staff immediately, before changes are implemented. - 15.
 Ensure and maintain safe and secure storage of all collected paper surveys for 5 years following data collection as mandated by Federal law. - 16.
 Ensure compliance with PIRE's Approved Data Collection Protocol and Guidelines in local data collection activities

-- 17. Ensure compliance with pandemic standards concerning all interactions (See NMCS COVID-19 Safety Protocols and Requirements) - 18.
-Work with local evaluator to review R-Reports for data oddities or discrepancies once PIRE has sent cleaned data files. - 19.
-Work with local evaluator to review R-Reports for data oddities or discrepancies once PIRE has sent R-Reports - 20.
-Review findings to inform reporting and prevention programming activities - 21.
+- 17. Work with local evaluator to review R-Reports and data sets for data oddities or discrepancies once PIRE has sent these materials. - 18.
+Review findings to inform reporting and prevention programming activities - 19.
 Submit findings sheets to OSAP at EOY reporting

-SECTION 2: PIRE GUIDELINES AND METHODOLOGY
+SECTION 2: DATA COLLECTION GUIDELINES AND METHODOLOGY